“The workshop was exactly what I was hoping for. I can’t wait to carry this momentum forward and really get us going.” —

 - Social Media Explore which outlets best serve your goals and what portion of your time they deserve.

 - Website, database and email essentials for IBAs or Buy Local campaigns.

 - Member recruitment and retention.
 Includes: keys to effective listening, representing a diverse constituency, clearly defining benefits, effective copyrighting, interviews (may include role-plays) and automating renewals.

 - Make your local government an ally.
 How to build positive relationships, recognizing what matters to local officials, and leveraging the power of government procurement and contracting to benefit your constituency.

 - Funding your work.
 Looking at pros and cons of dues, fee-for-service, grants, cause-related merchandise, sponsorships, and other means of fundraising.

 - Identifying and engaging in local issues to build your organization.

 In the course of these trainings, we’ll help you develop your organizational priorities, timelines, working groups and plan to fill your organizational needs, as well as securing commitments from participants.
-Participants will emerge with solid understanding of keys to successful local business alliances and best practices for a range of activities and campaigns.
+Participants will emerge with a solid understanding of keys to successful local business alliances and best practices for a range of activities and campaigns.
 AMIBA provides handout materials for all participants and offers templates for press releases, fliers and a publicity guide to help you maximize local media coverage and attendance.

 Please contact us for current scheduling opportunities and costs via email or call 406-582-1255.
 Click here for a list of previous hosts.